jjolatunji1/BYPASS_HSTS/README.md

 # BYPASS_HSTS

 This works on Bettercap, mainly on kali linux.
-So, download these files and replace them in your kali bettercap's caplets directory, this is modified & less buggy code than the original bettercap version of HSTS_HIJACK.
+So, download these files and replace them in your kali bettercap's caplets directory, this is modified & a less buggy code than the original bettercap version of HSTS_HIJACK.
 There are added additional payloads to it, feel free to explore.

 # Steps to replace HSTS_HIJACK on you kali ***BETTERCAP*** Directory: